emberjs/ember-cli-babel/README.md

 ```
 ### Babel config usage

-If you want to use the existing babel config from your project instead of the auto-generated one from this addon, then you would need to *opt-in* by passing the config `useBabelConfig: true` in your `ember-cli-build.js` file.
+If you want to use the existing babel config from your project instead of the auto-generated one from this addon, then you would need to *opt-in* by passing the config `useBabelConfig: true` as a child property of `ember-cli-babel` in your `ember-cli-build.js` file.

 *Note: If you are using this option, then you have to make sure that you are adding all of the required plugins required for Ember to transpile correctly.*